-Now do the same with a piece of silver fabric or jewellery.
+Now do the same with a piece of silver fabric or jewelry.
 Which shade lights up your complexion and makes your eyes pop?
 If it's silver, you're cool.
 If it's gold, you're warm.

 Cool skin tone

-If you have pink or rosy undertones (like Angelina Jolie, Renee Zellweger, Lucy Liu or Halle Berry), your skin tone is cool, and colors with blue undertones will suit you best.
+If you have pink or rosy undertones (like Angelina Jolie, Renee Zellweger, Lucy Liu or Halle Berry), your skin tone is cool.

 Warm skin tone

-If you have golden undertones (like Nicole Kidman, Gwyneth Paltrow, Heidi Klum or Beyonce), your skin tone is warm, and yellow-based hues will most flatter you.
+If you have golden undertones (like Nicole Kidman, Gwyneth Paltrow, Heidi Klum or Beyonce), your skin tone is warm.

 If you have a cool skin tone, naturally ash-toned blonde or light-mid brown hair (with no red or gold highlights), and pale blue, green or grey eyes, you have summer coloring.